ShopDreamUp AI ArtDreamUp

 Scraps

-Emotes created as adaptations of existing emotes (for example or ) shouldn’t be placed within the emote gallery without the original artists approval or a creative commons on the original deviation.
+Emotes created as adaptations of existing emotes (for example :la: or :O) shouldn’t be placed within the emote gallery without the original artists approval or a creative commons on the original deviation.
 For adaptations such as :eeknod: or :al: the emotes should be placed within scraps as they are generally created for use within dAmn as opposed to being a piece of art.

 All adaptations should also credit the original creator and emote, with links if possible.
 To find out who created an emote in the official emoticon legend, open up the legend and click "creators" up top and then search for the code of the emote with Ctrl+F.